2020 Best Colleges & Universities for Animation

 The Animation Area at the New York University Tisch School of Arts is designed to fulfill the needs of all Film and TV students for both animation and live-action.
 The curriculum covers 2D and 3D animation, storyboarding, optical and digital effects, as well as titles, life drawing, history, and criticism classes.

-Degree: BFA in Art, Emphasis in Art & Technology
+Degree: BFA in Art, Emphasis on Art & Technology

-It may not specifically say “Animation,” but the BFA in Art with an Emphasis in Art & Technology major at Ohio State University has some animation accolades under its belt.
-The curriculum is primarily filled with project-based learning and students will create interactive installations, produce moving image and 3D animations, work in virtual reality, 3D modeling, art games, holography, and more.
+It may not specifically say “Animation,” but the BFA in Art with an Emphasis in Art and technology major at Ohio State University has some animation accolades under its belt.
+The curriculum is primarily filled with project-based learning, and students will create interactive installations, produce moving images and 3D animations, work in virtual reality, 3D modeling, art games, holography, and more.

 Degree: BA in Animation

 The Animation major at Purdue University focuses on six areas of animation: 3D modeling, texturing, lighting, rendering, character rigging, and motion.
-Housed in the Polytechnic Institute, students learn by doing in teams as well as with professionals.
+Housed in the Polytechnic Institute, students learn by doing in teams and with professionals.

 Degree: BFA in Digital Arts and Animation